Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 http://codepaste.net/yzkngy

 *** How to backup the database?***
-1) Install Mongo on another computer.
-2) Go there, and type:
-    mongo
-    use diaspora-development
+From the command line type:
+    mysqldump -u <mysql username> -p diaspora_development > backup.sql
+Enter your mysql password when prompted for it.
-    db.copyDatabase("diaspora-development", "diaspora-development", "first computers IP address") Replace -development with -production if you're running the production environment.
+Replace \_development with \_production if you're running the production environment.

 *** I installed Diaspora on my machine, went to http://localhost and signed up.
 Now my friends can't add me***
 You've confused the poor computer.
 Go to your public address and try again.
 Also please understand, if you dont know such basics, you probably don't understand what you're risking by running such an early code on your own machine.